ChristopherLenz/katacoda-scenarios/meecothon-rabbitmq/step2.md

 Now we can access charts of this repository via the prefix `bitnami`.

-Lets install RabbitMQ via HELM now
+Lets install RabbitMQ via HELM now.

-`helm install my-rabbit bitnami/rabbitmq --version 7.5.6 --namespace meecothon -f rabbit-values.yaml`{{execute}}
+`helm install my-rabbit bitnami/rabbitmq \
+--version 7.5.6 \
+--namespace meecothon \
+-f rabbit-values.yaml`{{execute}}

+The installation parameter are describes here: https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq

 This will take 2-3min.
 While we wait you can check what other charts are available in this repository (`helm search`)? (https://helm.sh/docs/intro/using_helm/)